My Life Next Door by Huntley Fitzpatrick

 Romance: This is what a relationship should be.
 There was no instant love between Jase and Samantha, but a slow building romance.
 Yes, it may have been a little weird that he suddenly climbs up to her roof and how she decides to just go over the next day, but oddly enough it worked for me.
 It was this awkward sweetness that I could see happening in real life.
 And even though she’s pulled into Jase and his family’s life instantly, there is still a period of getting to know each other and creating a friendship.
 The fact that the first kiss doesn’t come until 100 pages was perfect.
 Jase knew that Samantha wouldn’t be an easy girl to catch, but he was willing to give her the time and attention needed to win her over.
 Sure, there are still a few flaws here and there, but overall their relationship is one of the most down to earth & healthiest I’ve read in a long time.

 Writing: This was the only place I had some issues.
-There was several spots that the wording was quite rough and I had to read them three or four time to make sure I was understanding it correctly.
+There were several spots that the wording was quite rough and I had to read them three or four times to make sure I was understanding it correctly.
 Granted it wasn’t a lot, but the few that happened really pulled me out of the story.
 However, I was reading an ARC and these areas may have been corrected since then.
 Overall, Fitzpatrick knows how to write a beautiful story.
 A fabulous debut and I look forward to what she creates next.

 Librarian-Mode: I’ve seen several people say this an Anna and the French Kiss read-a-like, but I’m not sure that it fits.
 Sure, romance lovers will eat this up, but I think it’s better paired with Sarah Dessen or Elizabeth Scott.